strawstack/TheFourTempers/README.md

 # Bugs

-- [ ] When mouse is static over numbers and digitContainer scrolls, mouse position does not update.
+- [x] When mouse is static over numbers and digitContainer scrolls, mouse position does not update.
     - Mouse should technically be considered as moving while digits scroll past it.
+- [x] On low zooms, the magnified characters overlap